 - Watering cans - Watering cans can add a lot to a garden party.
 They make a wonderful centerpiece and are particularly appropriate for a shower.

 - Butterflies and dragonflies - These little, delicate beauties frequent gardens, and hopefully some will visit during your celebrations.
-You can assure their presence by decorating with feather and tulle butterflies which can be found in craft stores.
+You can assure their presence by decorating with feather butterflies which can be found in craft stores.
 Consider setting entomology balls that feature butterflies, dragonflies, and other insects in garden pails to create a centerpiece.

 - Fairies - Rumor has it that fairies dwell in gardens, so why not encourage them to reveal themselves by making them feel at home with small fairy dolls and fairy houses around the garden.